wp-plugins/joke-of-the-day-advanced/readme.txt

-Places a Joke of the Day Advanced widget on your Wordpress blog.
+Places a Joke of the Day widget on your Wordpress blog.
 Features include the ability to only show jokes containing a particular keyword, a switch between 'clean' or 'dirty' jokes, as well as an option to change the current joke early if you get tired of it.
-Jokes are loaded via ajax, so it will never slow down the page load.
+Jokes are loaded via ajax from [The Internet Joke Database](http://www.joke-db.com/), so your page will never be slowed due to loading jokes.

 == Installation ==